Should you get 4G or satellite broadband for your home or business?

 With satellite broadband, operators only tend to quote the "up to" or maximum possible speeds deliverable.
-With current satellite broadband technology, the theroretical maximum speeds available are 30 Mbps download and 6 Mbps upload - and that's only with more costly monthly satellite broadband packages as well.
+With current satellite broadband technology, the theroretical maximum speeds available are 50 Mbps download and 6 Mbps upload - and that's only with much more costly monthly satellite broadband packages as well.

 However and far more importantly, with satellite broadband, real world performance is typically a mere fraction of those "maximum possible" speeds.

-At today's monthly broadband package pricing, one GB of data delivered over 4G broadband can cost you as little as 30p.
+At today's monthly broadband package pricing, one GB of data delivered over 4G broadband can cost you as little as 8.5p.

 Click here to see just how cost-effective our range of monthly 4G broadband packages are.

-Again at today's pricing, the same GB of data delivered over satellite broadband will cost you over three times as much, so at least £1.00 - and often considerably more.
+Again at today's pricing, the same GB of priority data delivered at usable unthrottled speeds over satellite broadband will cost you over 8 times as much, so at least 70p - and often considerably more.

-However with satellite broadband, latency is much higher - running at around 500ms.
+However with satellite broadband, latency is much higher - at least 10 times higher, running at around 400ms.
 This is perhaps unsurprising, given that you're connected to the internet via a satellite that's 36,000km away, so the round trip for communication is going to cause noticeable delays within any internet-based activity.

-4G coverage is being extended literally every single week - and currently approximately 95% of the UK's population are within its coverage.
-Click here to see if your home or business is covered by our 4G broadband services.
+4G coverage is being extended literally every single week - and currently approximately 98% of the UK's population are already within its coverage.
+Just give us a call on 03333 447700 and we'll be able to let you know instantly which of our 4G broadband services cover your home or business.

-However, there will be certain locations where a strong enough 4G signal simply isn't yet available.
+However, extremely rarely there may be a very few locations where a strong enough 4G signal simply isn't available yet.

-In those circumstances, the best option is indeed satellite delivered broadband, because the entire UK already falls under satellite broadband coverage.
-So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, we will be able to get you connected.
+In those circumstances, the only other option to a slow landline-based service would be satellite delivered broadband, because the entire UK already falls under satellite broadband coverage.
+So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, you should be able to get a satellite broadband connection.